 Meanwhile if you have any questions on what we've covered so far please let me know using the comments.

-You can download the code for this program from the CodeBin (note you have to register first).
+You can download the code for this program and for the simple blank activity template from the CodeBin (note you have to register first).

 To be informed about new articles on I Programmer, install the I Programmer Toolbar, subscribe to the RSS feed, follow us on, Twitter,Facebook, Google+ or Linkedin, or sign up for our weekly newsletter.